Belgium at the FIFA World Cup: 1986 FIFA World Cup

 Four years later they achieved their best World Cup run to that point when they placed fourth at Mexico 1986.
 Qualifying as one best third-placed teams, in the knockout phase Belgium surprisingly won against Soviet Union after extra time (4–3), despite an opposing player, Igor Belanov, scoring a hat-trick.
 Brazil and Austria are the only other teams to have achieved this in the World Cup (in 1938 and 1954 respectively).
 Belgium also beat Spain on penalties after a 1–1 draw, but they lost 2–0 to the eventual champions, Argentina, in the semi-finals, with both goals scored by Diego Maradona.
-In the third-place match Belgium lost to France 4–2 after extra time.
+In the match for third place Belgium lost to France 4–2 after extra time.
 Their captain, Jan Ceulemans, and their goalkeeper, Jean-Marie Pfaff, were the first Belgian players to be selected in the All-Star Team of a World Cup.
 Enzo Scifo was selected as the best young player of the tournament.